 If you plan to go to war against mosquitoes - and win - here's my selection of the most reliable anti-mosquito clothes.

 Sometimes you have to dress up a little and this permethrin-treated scarf is perfect for those occasions.
 Side benefit: there's no smell of chemicals.
 Of course it doesn't cover everything (it is a scarf, after all) but if you want to repel bugs while looking great, use this and no one will know.
 It is made of 80% polyester and 20% cotton so it dries quickly and weighs very little - easy to pack and take with you for an evening or a month.
 It is 38x70 inches (96x177cm) and comes in four colors.

 This IS-treated hat also comes in several colors and is ideal if you're in a particularly bug-heavy place.
 Its headband has an insect mesh you can lower if there are too many bugs around.
 This would be suitable for more adventurous travel out of the city although it might be a bit less ventilated than other hats.

-This shirt, or blouse, comes in five colors with "IS" built in.
+This shirt, or blouse, comes in four colors and is bug-repelling, sunblocking, and venting.
+It is made of Silvadur-treated ripstop fabric and is airy, providing a front-to-back breeze.
 It has a traditional safari design and a proper collar you can turn up or do up to keep both sun and creatures away from your neck, and sleeves you can roll up for daytime wear.
-It also has built-in ventilation (actual openings in the fabric) and 30+ UPF, and washes and dries quickly.
-Some women report it sizes small and because of its tapered waistline, be especially careful when you choose your size.
+Be careful when you choose your size, however – it sizes small.

 What are the most vulnerable parts of our bodies?